PWNA Plains Listed by incransom Ransomware Group

 Partnership With Native Americans is a 501 (c)(3) nonprofit organization committed to championing hope for a brighter future for Native Americans living on remote, isolated and impoverished reservations

-On March 24, 2026, the incransom ransomware group added the nonprofit Partnership With Native Americans to its public leak site, confirming that internal files had been exfiltrated from the organization during a ransomware attack.
+On March 24, 2026, the incransom ransomware group added the nonprofit Partnership With Native Americans to its public leak site, claiming that internal files had been exfiltrated from the organization during a ransomware attack.

 Partnership With Native Americans is a 501(c)(3) organization that supports Native Americans living on remote, isolated, and impoverished reservations.
 Public reporting indicates the group’s internal documents appeared on the incransom leak site hosted on the dark web.
 Available reporting describes the posting as part of a standard ransomware disclosure process in which stolen data is published when victims do not meet the attackers’ demands.
 The exact number of records exposed remains unknown, and the specific types of files have not been detailed beyond the description of “internal files.”
 No victim count or list of exposed personal data categories has been publicly confirmed by the nonprofit or independent researchers.